EXCLUSIVE - Prosecutors, regulators close to making Libor arrests

 In Europe, financial regulators are focusing on a ring of traders from several European banks who allegedly sought to rig benchmark interest rates such as Libor, said the European source familiar with the investigation in Europe.

-The source, who did not want to be identified because the investigation is ongoing, said regulators are checking through emails among a group of traders and believe they are now close to piecing together a picture of how they allegedly conspired to make money by manipulating the rates.
+The source, who did not want to be identified because the investigation is ongoing, said regulators are checking emails among a group of traders and believe they are close to piecing together a picture of how the suspects allegedly conspired to make money by manipulating rates.
 The rates are set daily based on an average of estimates supplied by a panel of banks.

 "More than a handful of traders at different banks are involved," said the source familiar with the investigation by European regulators.